webplatform/docs/tutorials/canvas/Canvas_tutorial/Basic_usage/index.md

 == A skeleton template ==

 Here is a minimalistic template, which we'll be using as a starting point for later examples.
-You can [[download this file]] to work with on your system.

 <pre>&lt;html&gt;
   &lt;head&gt;